What can you do as a free member?

 $19.99

-As Beautiful As the Day We Left Them
+Pokémon FireRed Review (Switch): As Beautiful as the Day We Left Them

 pokemon firered start screen

 I didn’t start with Kanto, though.
 My first real steps into the Pokémon world were taken in the Hoenn region with Pokémon Emerald.
 Despite this, I ended up spending an incredible amount of time with FireRed on my old GBA.
-Me and my older brother used to spend countless hours tethered by a Link Cable, trading exclusives and battling to see whose team was better.
-However, as usually happens with growing up, I eventually lost both my original cartridge and my Game Boy Advance to the passage of time, and I never found a way back to Kanto’s routes.
+My older brother and I used to spend countless hours tethered by a Link Cable, trading exclusives and battling to see whose team was better.
+However, as usually happens with growing up, I eventually lost both my original cartridge and my GBA to the passage of time, and I never found a way back to Kanto’s routes.

 But it’s now 2025.
 We’ve reached a point where the kids who once huddled over backlit GBA screens are now adults with careers, bills, and the desire to heal their inner children with the comforts of their youth.
-I myself feel a sense of relief to finally have these Game Boy Advance classics back in my hands, and Kanto is as beautiful as the day I lost it.
+I myself feel a sense of relief to have these GBA classics back in my hands finally, and Kanto is as beautiful as the day I lost it.

 "I Wanna Be the Very Best…"

-Pokémon FireRed and LeafGreen follows the same foundation that has defined the series for three decades.
+You won’t get an epic odyssey here.
+The story is rather simple.
 You play as a ten-year-old kid from Pallet Town who is suddenly thrust into the world with nothing but a single Pokémon and a dream to fill up the Pokédex.Your goal is straight; you travel across the Kanto region, challenging eight Gym leaders to earn their badges and eventually earning the right to face the Elite Four.
-It is the classic hero’s journey made manifest, where you start as a nobody and work you way up to becoming the League Champion.
+It is the classic hero’s journey made manifest, where you start as a nobody and work your way up to becoming the League Champion.

 Along the way, you constantly run into Team Rocket, a criminal organization that doesn’t have the world-ending ambitions of later villains.
 They are essentially a Pokémon mafia, who, thank Arceus, aren’t trying to rewrite reality or expand the oceans.
 They simply want to treat Pokémon as tools for profit.
 Nothing big.